-- are extremely broad statement that are used to describe the intent of schooling, a course, or a unit - the terms educational goals and general objectives are used to denote broad general intent - educational Goals are extremely broad and may take weeks, months, or even year to achieve.
+- are extremely broad statement that are used to describe the intent of schooling, a course, or a unit - the terms educational goals and general objectives are used to denote broad general intent examples of educational goals :

+- educational Goals are extremely broad and may take weeks, months, or even year to achieve .
 The broad terms of the goal is the entire intent of the course ,or unit, that is what teacher wishes to accomplish in the broadest possible sense.